 So far I’ve had one puncture and was all set to try and fix it myself, but my friend Kev happened to drop round at exactly the right moment and did it for me.
 The wheels are both quick release, but the back wheel release is blocked by one of the foot rests, so it was good to be shown how it all works by someone with better bike maintenance skills.

 I’m looking forward to seeing where my Tern will take me.
 So far I’ve visited a ruined castle, eaten woodfired pizza on a farm, been mulberry picking at a manor house, collected biodynamic veg orders from my local grower, ridden over aqueducts and down bridleways… as well as more mundane things like trips to the supermarket and the school run.
 I’m also excited about using it for my work as a chalkboard artist, zipping around between pubs and cafes in the Bath and Bristol area with my chalk markers.
 Travelling by bike is the best!
 Where will my Tern head next…?

-*This is an affiliate link and I will get a small commission if you buy something after clicking through.
-I didn’t have this set up when I bought my bike at full cost price.
+*I bought my bike at full cost price.
 All opinions are my own, I wasn’t paid to write this article – I’m just a massive electric cargo bike fan and want to share the love!